|

 Sloppy Joe has performed regularly in

-the tall pines of the north country (Manitowish Waters, Cecil, Swamp n'
+the tall pines of the north country as well as the mountains and

 to old-time rendezvous gatherings and community celebrations on Main street